dug22/Ollama-Adventures/README.md

   * Disk Space
     * Ensure you have enough disk space to store Ollama's large language mode files.
   * Python 3.3 or greater.
-  * Install Ollama https://ollama.com/download (ensure you choose the right installation depending on your environment.)
   * Jupyter (preferably recommend using the Anaconda distribution to install Python and Jupyter)
   * Python packages these notebooks used (refer to requirements.txt)
   * Notebook Modifications: